-As we age through our 30s, 40s and beyond, our hormones change.
+As we age through our 30s, 40s and beyond, our hormone balance change.
 Did you know that the ingredients in your skincare products can also cause a hormonal imbalance?

 Knowledge is power, so today I’m sharing with you top ingredients that may disrupt your hormones.